Scalingo/php-buildpack/README.md

 ### CakePHP

-Is used when the app requires the `pear-pear.cakephp.org/CakePHP` Pear package or when the `extra.heroku.framework` key is set to `cakephp2` in the `composer.json`.
+Is used when the app requires the `pear-pear.cakephp.org/CakePHP` Pear package or when the `extra.paas.framework` key is set to `cakephp2` in the `composer.json`.
 This project assumes the layout given in the [FriendsOfCake/app-template](https://github.com/FriendsOfCake/app-template) composer project.

 Options: